 Disheartened, Ah Le packed his bags and returned to Singapore…to Jing.

 2 months later, Rose turned up in Singapore, at the cemetery where Jing lay and asked Jing to let her take care of Ah Le.

 Ah Le came and found out that Rose didn’t accept the arrangement.
 She came back to Singapore to look for him instead.
 She has chosen love.

 A simple story right?
 But a good story is told through the scenes.
 And I thought one scene weakens the whole plot significantly.

-Again, if Rose has very strong feelings for Ah Le, she should have found it impossible to tell Ah Le about the exchange just when he confesses his love.
+If Rose has very strong feelings for Ah Le, she should have found it impossible to tell Ah Le about her plan just when he confesses his love.
 How could any woman who just received the love confession that she yearns so much for break such an awful news at the next moment?